 2021

-Designed and prototyped a companion mobile app for the the #1 most funded chess product of all time.
-As a freelance senior product designer, I was responsible for the end-to-end mobile app design process – from working with the co-founders on understanding the problems we wanted to solve to defining and desgining the solutions.
+Designed and prototyped the companion mobile app for the most-funded chess product of all time.
+As a freelance Senior Product Designer, I led the end-to-end mobile app design process, from understanding the problems with the co-founders to defining and designing the solution.

 Design